Athlete Expenses

 Helmet and Shoes

-Even cycling veterans replace their helmets every two years.
-Helmets degrade over time, and to maximize safety and take advantage of the latest technologies like MIPS, we recommend a new helmet at the beginning of the year, and a new one again two years later.
-The Woodcreek MTB Team will be requiring helmets with MIPS or equivalent for any rider.
-For shoes, we recommend any shoe that works with the pedals that your rider uses on his or her bike.
-Most mountain bikes have SPD pedals, as do the stationary bikes in the WHS Spin Room, so we require this shoe/pedal combination.
+Even seasoned cyclists replace their helmets every two years.
+Helmets degrade over time, so to maximize safety and take advantage of the latest technologies like MIPS, we recommend a new helmet at the beginning of the year, and another one two years later.
+The Woodcreek MTB Team requires helmets with MIPS or equivalent for all riders.
+For shoes, we recommend any shoe compatible with the pedals on your rider's bike.
+Since most mountain bikes, including those in the WHS Spin Room, use SPD pedals, we require this shoe/pedal combination.

 Miscellaneous Tools and Supplies